5late/5imulation/README.md

 # 5imulation

-**Made to settle a friendly discussion - How fast could the planet repopulate?**
+**How fast could the planet repopulate?
+How fast does disease travel?**

+# Repopulation

 ## Rules